marcoandre1/express-react-app/README.md

 - You will need all the `import` statements.
 - `taskCreationSaga` is a **saga** to create a _new task_.
-- `take` function will stop until the specified action is dispatched and `groupID` is a property we get from this action.
-We actually logged it just after.
+- `take` function will stop until the specified action is dispatched.
+In this context, `groupID` is a property we get from the action.
+This is why we can log it just after.
--
+- The `ownerID` is hardcoded to `'U1'` because no loggin has been implemented.
+- The `taskID` needs to be a random string so we call our random generator `uuid()`.
+- `put` function will send the action to the store.
+The mutation we want to send is the `createTask` mutation.

 ```js
 import { take, put, select } from 'redux-saga/effects';